euranova/shacl-compliance/README.md

 It is included in the tests purely for demonstration purposes.
 To be integrated, the resolution and denormalization parts need to be finalized, and it is in progress at the moment.

-The detection is implemented using the Compliance Rules Generation and *optimized* procedure for compliance checking.
+The detection is implemented using the Compliance Rules Generation and *SHACL-SPARQL* procedure for compliance checking.
 0. The input is the policy where we wish to find conflicts (IMDB, `src/main/resources/save.imdb.policy.ttl`);
-1. The permissions of the policy are translated into SHACL rules using the optimized procedure;
+1. The permissions of the policy are translated into SHACL rules using the SHACL-SPARQL procedure;
 2. The prohibitions of the policy become "requests";
-3. The "requests" are normalized and optimized compliance checking procedure is applied to find "intersections" between the prohibitions and permissions.
+3. The "requests" are normalized and SHACL-SPARQL compliance checking procedure is applied to find "intersections" between the prohibitions and permissions.
 4. These "intersections" are the conflicting DPSs between permissions and prohibitions.